aaron9589/esphome-for-model-railroading/installing-esphome-cheatsheet.md

 VS Code makes editing YAML config files much easier — it highlights syntax errors as you type, which saves a lot of frustration with indentation.

-Install it with Chocolatey (same window as above):
+Install it with Chocolatey.
+Open a new **PowerShell as Administrator** window and run:

 ```powershell
 choco install vscode -y